-Bands are waiting for a message to ping – it’s back on, off you go and normal life resumes – or maybe not.
+Bands are waiting for a message to ping – it’s back on, off you go – or maybe not.
 Like being stuck in a holding pattern waiting for permission to go.
-Forever on amber?
+Forever amber?

-But the Tygers are preparing themselves for the green light.
+The Tygers are preparing themselves for a green light.
 After the departure of guitarist Micky Crystal in April 2020 – a member for seven years and releasing one of their best albums in Ritual – time has come for someone else to step up, and into the cage.

 So you know your way around a studio ?